Ensembl/ensembl-dauphin-style-compiler/configurations/CONFIGURATIONS.md

  * syslog
  * frontend
  * nginx
+ * telegraf

 hi and lo are the backend servers and should always be running.
 Even when developing the backend, it is simplest to run them inside containers on your machine. memcached is also vital for everywhere a backend server is run, even in development.

+telegraf is vital if you want to collect stats in InfluxDB but isn't strictly necessary.
+The downstream InfluxDB is not containerised.
+You can use host.docker.internal as a hosname to your localhost if that is where you have InfluxDB installed.

 nginx is vital if you are using HTTP-served datafiles, meaning dev or ad-hoc installs.
 It is not necessary for EBI installs. syslog is vital unless you have a good syslog setup of your own, meaning it's not needed for EBI installs,